An update of the older Nivå model, the Sudio Tolv comes with twice the power storage, a smaller charging case, and a superb soundstage.

 For the Tolv, I’ll say this signature is more noticeable than ever, in great part because of the enhanced bass (see next-next para).
 Everything sounds rounder, in some cases, heavier too.
-This is great for ambient and atmospheric music but as you can imagine, it does remove some punch from energetic tracks and highs.
+This is great for ambient and atmospheric music but as you can imagine, it does remove some punch, or should I say edge, from energetic tracks and highs.

 The bright side of this, on the other hand, is that there’s generally no muddling of sounds.
-When looping Home Made Kazoku’s Arigatou and 2PM’s Take Off, I could hear all accompaniments clearly.
+When looping Home Made Kazoku’s Arigatou and 2PM’s Take Off, I could clearly hear all accompaniments.
 This includes respective instrumental nuances.

 Sudio Tolv Versus Nivå